Clients Love Us

 link under the test Name to set assessment functionality at the Objective level.

 Please refer to the screenshot and field descriptions below for guidance on setting up Objectives.
 You will need to revisit some of these settings once your assessment content has been finalized.
 Such settings will be explained in greater detail near the end of this document.
+Note that students will not see the objective text when they take the test.

 : Describe the overall goal of the Objective.